neljohncereradeveloper/saas-hris-server/src/features/leave-management/domain/LEAVE_MANAGEMENT_DOMAIN.md

 3. **Query Balances** (Scenario D):

-   - Find balances by employee and year (all leave types)
+   - Find balances by employee and leave year identifier (all leave types)
-   - Find specific balance by leave type
+   - Find specific balance by leave type and leave year identifier
    - Used for validation, reporting, dashboards

 4. **Close Balances** (Scenario C):

-   - At year-end or administrative closure:
+   - At leave year-end or administrative closure:
-     - Close all OPEN balances for a year
+     - Close all OPEN balances for a leave year identifier
      - Balances become read-only after closure

 5. **Balance Corrections** (Scenario F):